Authentication

 AI-powered docs

-Connect our documentation to your AI coding tools via MCP so your assistant can search the Breet API docs while you build.Further reading
+Connect our documentation to your AI coding tools via MCP so your assistant can search the Breet API docs while you build.Cursor

 - Supported assets: See which cryptocurrencies and stablecoins are available for deposits and withdrawals.